88saiba/otogiex/README.md

 # Requirement
 You must have elixir installed on your machine, better using latest version.<br>
-*configuration below* is only for unix-like users, I'm sorry windows users,<br>
+*configuration below* is only for unix-like, I'm sorry windows users,<br>
 i'm not part of ur community.

 # Must Change First